-It is important to realize that running a business involves more than just selling products and making a profit.
+It is important to realize that running a business involves selling products and making a profit.

 It would help if you distinguished between an LLC, an S-Corp, and a Corporation as a business owner.
 You should know what an LLC is.

 An LLC is a Limited Liability Company

 This article will attempt to answer this question.

 You have to accept responsibility for running a business.
 There can be many ramifications.